jnand/cortland-guide/pages/prepare.md

 Level I, will be used for user signin *i.e.* laptop account
 Level II, is used for our keychain master password *i.e.* keepass
 Level III, is used when encrypting entire disks *i.e.* Filevault
-Static Token, is programmed into the yubikey and used as a [pepper](https://en.wikipedia.org/wiki/Pepper_(cryptography)) when needed
+Static Token, is programmed into the yubikey and used as a [pepper](https://goo.gl/ybPwmF) when needed

 These passphrases won't be used as is, but instead will be paired with a salt and/or pepper as needed.
-For example, the Level I passphrase will be hashed through a [Yubikey](https://www.yubico.com/) HMAC, without the paired Yubikey the naked passphrase is useless.
-A Level II login will be hashed with the Yubikey HMAC [pepper](https://goo.gl/ybPwmF) and [salted](https://goo.gl/rthrnQ) with a key file when authenticating our Keepass keychain.
-And finally any whole disk encryption passphrashes will use the Level III phrase in addition to a user supplied pepper and Yubikey token.
+For example, the **Level I** passphrase will be hashed through a [Yubikey](https://www.yubico.com/) HMAC, without the paired Yubikey the naked passphrase is useless.
+A **Level II** login will be hashed with the Yubikey HMAC [pepper](https://goo.gl/ybPwmF) and [salted](https://goo.gl/rthrnQ) with a key file when authenticating our Keepass keychain.
+And finally any whole disk encryption passphrashes will use the **Level III** phrase in addition to a user supplied pepper and Yubikey token.

 > **Scenario:** *Login to a powered off laptop*
 FileVaule prompts for disk password.
-User plugs in yubikey, presses button, yubikey fills static token into field, user enters Level III phrase into same field after yubikey token.
-Press return, and FileVault successfully authenticates. *Note:* this workflow is necessary since FileVault prompts for a passcode before loading the OS' Yubikey [PAM](https://en.wikipedia.org/wiki/Pluggable_authentication_module) drivers.
+User plugs in yubikey, presses button, yubikey fills static token into field.
+User enters **Level III** phrase into same field after yubikey token, pressing return.
+FileVault successfully authenticates.
+*Note:* this workflow is necessary since FileVault prompts for a passcode before loading the OS' Yubikey [PAM](https://en.wikipedia.org/wiki/Pluggable_authentication_module) drivers.

 ?> The motivation behind this strategy is to use the **Level I** password where authentication is needed more frequently, *i.e.* macOS logon, sudo, etc., and **Level II** in combination with a keyfile and Yubikey challenge-response for our Keepass keychain.
 The **Level III** password is used in combination with a device specific pepper and Yubikey static token for whole volume encryption -- this last part is mostly a workaround for boot time volume decryption that can not load the yubikey drivers for HMAC challenge-response.